 This is a great deal for England, a great deal for Wales, a great deal for Scotland and a great deal for Northern Ireland.
 The people of Scotland now have the chance, championed by wonderful Scottish Conservative MPs, to take back control of their fisheries from the end of next year.
 That will allow the people of Scotland at last to enjoy the benefits of their spectacular marine wealth in a way that they would be denied under the Scottish nationalist party which, as I never tire of telling you, Mr Speaker, would hand back control of Scottish fishing to Brussels.

 May I take issue—gently—with my right hon.
 Friend the Prime Minister?
 For 27 years, some of us have been warning about the federal nature of the European Union.
 [Interruption.]
 I did say gently.

-I am in real agreement, as I stand here today, with my right hon.
-Friend the Father of the House, who has said that he will back this deal today.
+I am in real agreement, as I stand here today, with my right hon. and learned Friend the Father of the House, who has said that he will back this deal today.
 So will I. In that spirit, will my right hon.
 Friend the Prime Minister please come to the Dispatch Box and ask my right hon.
 Friend the Member for West Dorset (Sir Oliver Letwin), in recognising that we need to have a meaningful vote, to withdraw his amendment and give the British people what they are dying for, which is a decision on Brexit?